UCREL/HEC/README.md

 In this section we will have multiple different examples of how to submit jobs to the HEC, each example will cover a slightly different edge case whether that is an edge case of the HEC or the example itself e.g. inference/tagging data compared to training a machine learning model.
 All examples assume that you understand the [custom software installation process](#custom-software-installation).

-1. Running a single job -- example is tagging Alice in Wonderland book with named entities using SpaCy.
+1. Running a single job -- [./examples/single_job](./examples/single_job), this example shows how to tag Alice in Wonderland book with Named Entities using SpaCy.
 2. Running multiple jobs -- same as example 1 above, but tagging multiple books with named entities **using multiple nodes/computers on the HEC**.
+This is an NLP example of what the [HEC documentation calls an array job, of which this link sends you to the HECs great example of an array job.](https://answers.lancaster.ac.uk/display/ISS/Submitting+multiple+similar+jobs+on+the+HEC)

 ## Presentations about the HEC